 - Composites – Made from recycled materials like wood, plastic, and vinyl fibers this is the product to use if you want a wood deck or walkway.

 - Wood – Good for lattice patio covers and gazebos, but not for decks and walkways as wood tends to rot, crack, and warp.

 With a patio cover, you can create shade, block neighboring buildings from view, and you can use it as a screen to create privacy.

 There are many different types of patio covers that are made with a variety of materials.
 Base your choice on the overall look you’re trying to achieve and then on the specific function you want it to perform.

 7. Disney the Unsightly

 The master in creating screens, hiding things, and separating themes is Disney.
-You never see the behind the scenes equipment or activities.
-And each Disney “land” appears to be by itself even though the transition for one to the next might only be a few feet.
+You never see the behind-the-scenes equipment or activities.
+And each Disney “land” appears to be by itself even though the transition from one to the next might only be a few feet.
 Disney’s use of shrubs, trees, and building fascias is amazing.
 If you consider how many different environments there are in a relatively small piece of land in Anaheim, CA the scale is similar to a small garden if you were to go for a spectacular look.